jakewaldron/PlexEmail/README.md

 * msg_new_seasons_header - Section header text for new seasons
 * msg_new_episodes_header - Section header text for new episodes
 * msg_footer - Footer text at the bottom of the page
+* msg_no_new_content - Message to be displayed if no new content has been added

 #####Sorting
 * movie_sort_1 - Highest priority sort